Barbara-Today/Study-codes/Recursion examples.md

 print(summ_new(my_list))
 ```

-## Count how many elements are in the list
+## Count the elements from the list
 ```
 def count(arr):
     if arr == []: